 - Extreme sensitivity to light

 - Tinnitus (ringing in the ears or hearing a sound that isn’t there)

 The psychological symptoms of Klonopin withdrawal can include:

 - Abnormal perceptual changes (things touch, taste, or feel different)

 - Distorted body image

 Allure Detox is Here to Help

 There is also a second stage to the withdrawal after the initial, post-acute withdrawal.
 This could last anywhere from months to a year.
-Again this can differ from person to person, but however, you go about getting off Klonopin, whether tapering or cold turkey, it’s best to do a medical benzodiazepine detox where you can be supervised, and at Allure Detox, we can help.
+Again this can differ from person to person.
+Still, you go about getting off Klonopin, whether tapering or cold turkey; it’s best to do a medical benzodiazepine detox where you can be supervised.
+At Allure Detox, we can help.

 For these reasons and many more, patients choose the expert, compassionate care of Allure Detox.
 We look forward to working with you and your family to get your lives back on track.
 Contact us around the clock for a confidential assessment, and let’s see if Allure Detox is the right treatment center for yourself or a loved one.